tchitchek-lab/CytoCompare/README.md

 Different parameters can be defined, via the `method.params` named list, to specify the behavior of such kind of comparisons:

-* the `D.th` parameter indicates the similarity threshold to use for comparison between two cell clusters (default values is set to 0.30);
+* the `D.th` parameter indicates the distance threshold to use for comparison between two cell clusters (default value is set to 0.35);
-* the `P` parameter indicates the proportion of marker successes to statistically consider the similarity significant (default values is set to 0.75).
+* the `P` parameter indicates the expected proportion of marker successes significant (default value is set to 0.70).

 For example, comparisons between different cell clusters can be done using the following commands: